 It’s so tiny that you can walk and get lost and will eventually end your tour in the central square.
-Here the town hall with the clock tower.
+Here is the town hall with the clock tower.
 And all around the umbrellas of bars dehors that quiver gently in the late afternoon breeze.
 Here you can comfortably sit and have a rest.

 Martina Franca is a beautiful Baroque old town.

 It’s almost like being in Spain: big churches, baroque buildings, the sun that beats the white stones and creates glares and heat blazes.
-Martina Franca is enchanting and plenty of photographic opportunities among the narrow lanes and the large squares.
+Martina Franca is enchanting and has plenty of photographic opportunities among the narrow lanes and the large squares.

 Locorotondo is pure charm.